 When writing your essay, work with a specialty-specific mentor to identify what your essay must and must not include.
 Then prepare and revise several drafts before asking your mentor for their feedback.
 If you disagree with the mentor’s assessment, ask a second specialty-specific mentor to review it.
 If their suggestions match, revise it.
 If their suggestions differ, use your best judgment.
 Last, ask someone who knows you well to also review your essay to assess whether it reflects you as a person.

-A well-written personal statement is very important, but it won’t guarantee an interview invitation or a high standing on a program’s ROL.
+A well-written personal statement is very important, but it won’t guarantee an interview invitation or a high standing on a program’s rank order list (ROL).
 Make it concise, logical, and sincere.
 After all, your personal statement provides programs an overview of you as a person and developing physician.

 For more information regarding personal statements, email for help.